-14.02 PLEADINGS, MOTIONS AND COURTESY COPIES
+14.03 PLEADINGS, MOTIONS AND COURTESY COPIES

-- (a) All pleadings shall be filed in a form consistent with the relevant statutory authority, Local Court Rules and Supreme Court Rules. - (b) Courtesy copies shall be provided to the court as directed. - (c) Unless otherwise required by law, rule, or upon leave of court.
-EXHIBITS, PRIOR ORDERS OR PLEADINGS SHALL NOT be attached or filed with the Circuit Clerk.
+- (a) All pleadings shall be filed in a form consistent with the relevant statutory authority, Local Court Rules and Supreme Court Rules. - (b) Courtesy copies shall be provided to the Court as directed. - (c) Unless otherwise required by law, rule, or upon leave of Court, EXHIBITS, PRIOR ORDERS OR PLEADINGS SHALL NOT be attached or filed with the circuit court clerk.
 Violations of this rule may result in appropriate sanctions, including reasonable costs or fees associated with the enforcement of this rule, and in appropriate cases the barring of the particular exhibit.